waprin/waprin.github.io/about.md

 for marketing and analytics, and bridging the gap between data engineering, machine learning engineering, and marketing teams.

-# Some Personal Stuff

-On weekends, you might find me surfing at Linda Mar in Pacifica or snowboarding at Northstar or Kirkwood in Tahoe.
-I love music, especially electronic music, and dabble in producing it, which you can check out on [my SoundCloud](https://soundcloud.com/fellfire).

-I have a ton of Spotify playlists, this one named [low key beats](https://open.spotify.com/playlist/6wZxm7isXxamtczHgdhG1K?si=7CcnvWoLSOyRVIbJxpumhA) is the one I've been enjoying adding the most these days.

 # About This Site